locationtech/jts/web/docs/developer/index.md

 Geometry buffer = bufOp.getResultGeometry(distance);
 ```

-## SPECIFYING THE APPROXIMATION QUANTIZATION
+### Quantization Approximation

 Since the exact buffer outline of a Geometry usually contains circular
 sections, the buffer must be approximated by the linear Geometry
 supported by JTS.
 The degree of  approximation may be controlled by the
 user.
 In JTS this is done by specifying the number  of quadrant segments
 used to approximate a quarter-circle.
 Specifying a larger number of